 What is FATCA?

 FATCA stands for Foreign Accounts Tax Compliance Law.
 It is a law that requires American citizens to provide details of their financial accounts outside the U.S. to the IRS.
 The legislation was enacted in 2010 as the HIRE law.
-The law aims to avoid U.S. taxpayers from avoiding US-based taxation on the income and assets of real and legal persons and to establish a transparent, traceable tax system.
+The law aims to avoid U.S. taxpayers from avoiding US-based taxation on the income of real or legal persons and to establish a transparent, traceable tax system.

 Most importantly, the legislation imposes a huge legal obligation on all foreign financial institutions to determine who is the “U.S. Person” among its customers and to report directly to the IRS information in their accounts.
 This task is supported by brutal enforcement mechanisms that enable almost all non-US financial institutions to comply.
-Under this agreement, even if income is generated in a foreign country, income tax must be paid to the U.S. government.
+Under this agreement, even if income is generated in a foreign country, income tax has to be paid to the U.S. government.
 Attention should be paid to new self-reporting requirements for foreign financial assets for Americans abroad.

 Bilateral agreements have been signed between the U.S. and other countries for mutual exchange of information between the states as part of the adoption of FATCA.